veelenga/veelenga.github.io/_posts/2023-02-06-aws-s3-replication.markdown

 ## Destination bucket policy

-Destination bucket policy looks similar to the one we defined above but operate on source bucket replication role.
+The destination bucket policy looks similar to the one we defined above but operates on the source bucket replication role.
 So here we create IAM policy with the following statements:

 1. Allow `s3:ReplicateObject` and `s3:ReplicateDelete` on `DestinationBucket`.
-This allows resources with `SourceBucketReplicationRole` role to replicate objects to destination bucket.
+This allows resources with `SourceBucketReplicationRole` role to replicate objects to the destination bucket.

 2. Allow `s:List*`, `s3:GetBucketVersioning` and `s3:PutBucketVersioning` on `SourceBucketReplicationRole`.